jroller33/blackhat_python/README.md

 <br />

 ## Contribution
-Clone the [repo](https://github.com/jroller33/blackhat_python) and submit a pull request to contribute!
+Fork the [repo](https://github.com/jroller33/blackhat_python) and submit a pull request to contribute!

 ## License
 This project is licensed under the [MIT License](https://github.com/jroller33/blackhat_python). <br/>